Open 7 days a week / Ajax: 905-427-4280 / Whitby: 905-444-9449 / Pickering: 905-420-4006

 Tooth Loss

-Oral habits such as thumb or finger sucking, pacifier use and possibly mouth breathing are related to malocclusion.
+Oral habits such as thumb or finger sucking, pacifier use, and possibly mouth breathing are related to malocclusion.

 Braces Can Correct Crowding

 Mild malocclusion causes no functional problems and little cosmetic concern, while severe cases may cause difficulty eating and speaking and can be a source of embarrassment.
 Crowding is the most common type of malocclusion.
 In children, early crowding of their permanent teeth may prevent the remaining teeth from coming in properly.
 However, mild crowding may be corrected naturally as the child’s jaw grows.
-Your orthodontist will be able to evaluate your specific condition.
-With or without correction through braces, the teeth have a natural tendency to drift towards the front of the jaw.
-As a result, 65% of adults eventually end up with crowded lower front teeth.

 The most common symptom of malocclusion is crooked or protruding teeth.
 Physical symptoms of malocclusion are rare.
 However, you can look for any of the following:

-Difficulty in chewing due to bite alignment
+Difficulty chewing due to bite alignment

 Biting the cheeks or the roof of the mouth